HIDDEN GEM: Whimsical Botanical Gardens in Flovilla

 There are also areas where toddlers can play named after Maverick's two brothers: Curious Crew and Darling Dale's Play Pin.
 Finally, there is an area named Charming Channing after Maverick's sister where kids can play with a two-story dollhouse which is a replica of Indian Spring's Wigwam Hotel, which was constructed in 1890.

-With both Indian Springs State Park and High Falls close by, Whimsical Botanical Gardens is a great place for a day trip.
+With both Indian Springs State Park and High Falls close by, Whimsical Botanical Gardens is a great place for a day trip for many Middle Georgians.
 Visitors there can enjoy a day out in nature while surrounded by unexpected views, beautiful gardens, and delightful statues.

-The Whimsical Botanical Gardens are open from sunrise to sunset (unless there is a special event scheduled) and there is no fee to enter.
+The Whimsical Botanical Gardens are open from sunrise to sunset (unless there is a special event scheduled) and there is no fee to enter and it is located at 1816 GA-42 in Flovilla.